cesc1989/apuntes/Luna/Backend/Upgrade to Rails 7.0.4 - Notes.md

 Because Zeitwerk changed the way code is loaded and as [Xavier Noira said](https://stackoverflow.com/a/73463720/1407371):
 > This is unrelated to Zeitwerk, ==autoloading from initializers was just wrong conceptually regardless of the autoloader==.

-# Running tests errors
+# Database configuration Errors

-Got this when running some random specs:
+Got this when running specs:
 ```bash
 ActiveRecord::ConnectionNotEstablished:
        No connection pool for 'ActiveRecord::Base' found.